clojure-emacs/cider-decompile/README.md

 <kbd>M-x cider-decompile-ns-func [RET] myotherns.core/other-main [RET]</kbd>

+You need to run these commands from one of the buffers belonging to the project.
+Cider-decompile uses the buffer to get the relative path to target/classes.

 After the command was invoked, the buffer *decompiled* apears showing the bytecode of the function.

 Note: you may not decompile variables or macros.
 Pay attention on what you are decompiling: your function should be defined with `defn`.